Work in progress – Update 2026-06-16 – updated as new items come to hand or work is completed.

 Suspension

-The forks look OK but I will make the effort to replace the seals and clean up the tubes, while they are out I can check and lube the triple clamp.
-The top clamp could do with a clean up as well. on re-assembly I can re-align everything and see if the frame has any obvious distortion.
+The forks look OK but I will make the effort to replace the seals and clean up the tubes, while they are out I can check and lube the triple clamp bearings while its apart.
+The top clamp could do with a clean up as well.

 Controls

-I’ve pickup up some new levers and bar end weights.
-With the ZX9R logo written on them, all colour matched as well as a fairing mounting kit in black but I’ve also picked up some flat hex head Stainless Steel set screws as well, just to see how the look ends up.
+I also ordered a fairing mounting kit in black but soon decided some flat hex head Stainless Steel set screws would look better on the body parts.
 While I was pulling the damaged top cowling off I noticed the bulbs in the Instrument Cluster could do with replacement, so this is added to the list.

 Brake Calipers